As testing ramps up, state sees largest daily increase in positive COVID-19 cases to date

 The state has now recorded 327 COVID-19-related deaths and more than 7,300 positive cases.

-The increase in positive tests come as some Republican lawmakers and business organizations call on Gov. Tony Evers to begin reopening the economy, which has seen skyrocketing unemployment claims due to business closures implemented in an attempt to slow the virus's spread.
+The increase in positive tests comes as some Republican lawmakers and business organizations call on Gov. Tony Evers to begin reopening the economy, which has seen skyrocketing unemployment claims due to business closures implemented in an attempt to slow the virus’ spread.

 However, Evers and DHS officials say the state will begin reopening businesses only after a 14-day downward trajectory of influenza-like illnesses and COVID-19 symptoms, and a 14-day downward trend in positive tests as a percentage of total tests.
 Part of that goal includes increasing the state’s testing capacity to 85,000 tests a week, or about 12,000 a day.